Visuospatial Memory - Corsi Paradigm

 Visuospatial games and puzzles

-Activities with a strong spatial working memory component — chess, 3D puzzle games, certain video games (particularly real-time strategy and first-person navigation games) — have shown measurable improvements in visuospatial span in controlled trials.
+Activities with a strong spatial working memory component - Chess, 3D puzzle games, certain video games (particularly real-time strategy and first-person navigation games) - Have shown measurable improvements in visuospatial span in controlled trials.
 The transfer is most reliable when the training involves active spatial manipulation, not passive viewing.

 4

-Aerobic exercise — the spatial memory booster
+Aerobic exercise - The spatial memory booster

 The hippocampus is one of only two brain regions that continues to produce new neurons in adulthood (neurogenesis), and aerobic exercise is the strongest known stimulus for this process.
-Studies show that 6 months of moderate aerobic exercise increases hippocampal volume by 1–2% and produces corresponding improvements in spatial memory tasks — including Corsi-type measures.
+Studies show that 6 months of moderate aerobic exercise increases hippocampal volume by 1–2% and produces corresponding improvements in spatial memory tasks - Including Corsi-type measures.

 Track Your Spatial Memory